 28. Use an App

 There are several money-saving apps you can use to save a few dollars here and there.
 Every dollar counts.
+Try Ibotta you can earn cash back by using Ibota with this referral link, you get a $10 credit to start.
 My favorite is the Target app, which is like getting extra coupons.
 My sister’s favorite is Groupon.
 What is your favorite money-saving app?

 Consider All Options